jcblaisecruz02/Filipino-Text-Benchmarks/README.md

   year={2019}
 }
 ```

+# Related Repositories
+Repositories for adjacent projects and papers made by our team that use the models found here:
+* [jcblaisecruz02/Tagalog-fake-news](https://github.com/jcblaisecruz02/Tagalog-fake-news) - Automatic low-resource fake news detection in Filipino.
+* [danjohnvelasco/Filipino-ULMFiT](https://github.com/danjohnvelasco/Filipino-ULMFiT) - ULMFiT benchmarks on our released classification benchmark datasets.

 # Contributions and Acknowledgements
 Should you find any bugs or have any suggestions, feel free to drop by the Issues tab!
 We'll get back to you as soon as we can.